 Chapel Services Specialist

-The chapel services specialist will contribute to providing a customer-oriented atmosphere.
-Recognizing the chapel customers as the first priority, the specialist must be capable of assisting customers in a professional, courteous, and effective manner and demonstrate the ability to work under minimal supervision as needed.
-Knowledge of basic website maintenance is helpful, but not mandatory.
-The chapel services specialist holds a leadership position in Student Engagement and Campus Life and participates in professional development and student leadership opportunities.
+The Chapel Services Specialist will contribute to providing a customer-oriented atmosphere for a diverse client base.
+Recognizing the Chapel clients as the first priority, the Specialist must be capable of assisting clients in a professional, courteous, and effective manner and demonstrate the ability to work under minimal supervision as needed.
+The Chapel Services Specialist holds a leadership position in Student Engagement and Campus Life and participates in professional development and student leadership opportunities.

 The Student Liaison supports the missions of Off Campus Housing by providing students and parents with education, information and student-based services.
 This position involves facilitating educational presentations, providing university information, and helping maintain the VTOCH area.
 Students in this position assist with on and off-campus events, housing fairs and workshops, as well as working with housing partners and departments for marketing.